-Michael F. Buchanan is a litigation partner focusing his practice on white collar defense and investigations as well as patent litigation.
+Michael F. Buchanan is a litigation partner focusing his practice on white collar defense and investigations, cybersecurity, and patent litigation.
 He has tried several complex civil and criminal cases to verdict and argued multiple appeals.
 He has counseled public and private companies on issues relating to data breaches.
 His white collar representations have involved allegations of securities fraud, insider trading, tax fraud, accounting fraud, health care and Medicare/Medicaid fraud, and theft of trade secrets.
 He currently serves on the Monitoring Team for the Newark Police Department, responsible for overseeing the NPD's compliance with a Consent Decree issued by the U.S. Department of Justice.

 A skilled trial lawyer, Mr. Buchanan has served as one of the lead attorneys in several complex federal patent trials and international arbitrations on behalf of major pharmaceutical companies.
-He served as first-chair in a patent infringement trial conducted in the Southern District of New York and first-chair an upcoming patent trial in the Southern District of Indiana.
+He served as first-chair in a patent trials conducted in the Southern District of New York and in the Southern District of Indiana.

 Mr. Buchanan has spoken before various professional organizations on topics including criminal investigations in securities fraud, as well as the Foreign Intelligence Surveillance Act.
 He has published articles on white collar and intellectual property issues and recently submitted an amicus curiae brief to the United States Supreme Court on behalf of the New York Intellectual Property Law Association (NYIPLA).